Understanding Major Depressive Disorder

 • Be patient: Recovery can take time, and progress may not always be linear.

-• Take care of yourself: Supporting someone else is easier when your own needs are met.
+• Take care of yourself: Supporting someone else is easier when your own needs are met, which could include seeking your own mental health support.

 Footnote: